 Once the right skills and competencies are identified, it is time to implement the plan.
 Lay out the planning process and specify the workflow management method to everyone in the department.
 Next, make sure that the same plan is implemented and followed for workforce hiring.
 If this crucial aspect is not considered, the workforce planning will be inconsistent and will not match your organization’s goal.

 Analyzing the Results

 Once the workforce planning is implemented, it is time to analyze the results.
 Assess the employee competencies, their way of working, whether they are the right fit and most importantly, is your workforce planning contributing towards the organization’s mission or not.
-If the results are unfavorable, it is time that you rework the workforce planning, and implement it again.
+If the results are unfavourable, it is time that you rework the workforce planning, and implement it again.

 Employee retention is another essential HR strategy that should be designed carefully.
 Retaining employees is an important aspect that businesses should consider making sure that the right talent stays with the company.
 On the other hand, the cost of employee turnover is extremely high.
 Not a lot of companies can sustain with high turnover.
 Moreover, high employee turnover also suggests that the company does not value its employees and does not invest in them.
 This creates a bad reputation for the company in the industry which ultimately impacts the operations.

 To ensure that the turnover rate is maintained, and employees are retained, there are a lot of strategies.
 However, the ones mentioned below are the most practical and will certainly help companies keep their employees happy.

 While a lot of retention strategies have been outlined by various research and authors, the following are the most important and should be implemented by all companies.